What Is An Accessible PDF File And How To Make One

 To include any missing tags, use the “Autotag Document” function in the Accessibility panel.
 This will offer a foundational framework for you to work from.

-4. Verify the color contrast
+4. Verify the colour contrast

 It is preferable to go back to the original document and adjust the contrast there if contrast issues are discovered at this point.
 This is the reason why using an accessible source document at the outset is crucial.